Computationally efficient Gauss-Newton reinforcement learning for model predictive control: Conclusion and future work

 \section{Conclusion and future work}

 We presented a computationally efficient RL framework for MPC policies that enables computationally low-cost second-order policy optimization.
 The key contribution is a Gauss-Newton approximation of the deterministic policy Hessian that avoids the computation of second-order policy derivatives while still enabling superlinear convergence.
-The resulting approximation is well-suited for MPC policies as it reduces the amount of expensive agent-environment interactions drastically due to its improved convergence behavior, while it simultaneously avoids to compute the computationally-expensive second-order NLP sensitivities.
-Furthermore, we proposed a momentum-based exponentially moving averaging scheme for Hessian estimation that improves robustness against noise in local curvature samples.
+The resulting approximation is well-suited for MPC policies as it can reduce the amount of expensive agent-environment interactions drastically due to its improved convergence behavior, while it simultaneously avoids to compute the computationally-expensive second-order NLP sensitivities.
+Furthermore, we proposed a momentum-based exponentially moving averaging scheme for Hessian estimation that improves robustness against noise in local curvature samples. \reviewed{We embed the Gauss-Newton Hessian approximation and the momentum-based averaging scheme in a trust-region constrained optimization problem}.
 The proposed method improves stability during training and enables faster updates, which is beneficial for sample efficiency.

 We rigorously proved the superlinear convergence behavior of the proposed Gauss-Newton approximation.
 This was confirmed empirically on an analytical example and a nonlinear CSTR benchmark.
-Results show that the Gauss-Newton approximation in combination with momentum-based averaging significantly reduces the number of parameter updates compared to state-of-the-art first-order methods.
-In addition, the proposed approach also reduces the total wall-clock time for training compared to first-order and approximate policy Hessian methods while still maintaining robust learning behavior.
+Results show that the Gauss-Newton approximation can reduce the number of parameter updates compared to state-of-the-art first-order methods \reviewed{and state-of-the-art deep RL approaches.} In addition, the proposed approach also reduces the total wall-clock time for training \reviewed{for increasingly more complex parameterized policies} compared to \reviewed{more elaborate} approximate policy Hessian methods while still maintaining robust learning behavior. \reviewed{The proposed Gauss-Newton approach also shows resilience with respect to prescaling of the policy parameters. }

-Future work will investigate scalability to higher-dimensional MPC policies, integration with robust MPC, and extensions to constrained Markov decision processes.
+Future work will investigate scalability to higher-di\-men\-sio\-nal MPC policies, integration with robust MPC, and extensions to constrained Markov decision processes.

 \printcredits